 El Paso, Texas

-In 1954, a 53-acre sand and gravel pit, located 4 miles northeast of El Paso's Central Business District, was designated as a prime location for a suburban shopping center.
+In 1954, a 53-acre sand and gravel pit located 4 miles northeast of El Paso's Central Business District was designated as a prime location for a suburban shopping center.
 By November 1955, planning was underway.

-BASSETT CENTER was designed by San Antonio's Bartlett Cockle & Associates, El Paso's Nesmith & Lane Associates and the Burke, Kober & Nichols firm, of Los Angeles.
+BASSETT CENTER was designed by San Antonio's Bartlett Cockle & Associates, El Paso's Nesmith & Lane Associates and the Burke, Kober & Nicholais firm, of Los Angeles.
 The single-level complex would feature a 705-foot, open-air shopping concourse and encompass approximately 444,400 leasable square feet.

+The original anchors were a 2-level (90,000 square foot), El Paso-based Popular Dry Goods and 1-level (101,300 square foot), El Paso-based The White House.
 Additional stores and services were dedicated throughout 1962.
 By year's end, BASSETT CENTER housed forty-four.
-The retail roster included The Melody Shop records, Dauphin House Gifts, Feder's Jewelers, Stehling's Linens and Buck Rogers Travel Service.
+Charter tenants included Melody Shop records, Dauphin House Gifts, Feder's Jewelers, Stehling's Linens and Buck Rogers Travel Service.

 Major stores were a (28,000 square foot) S.S.
 Kresge 5 & 10, (17,000 square foot) Walgreen Drug, (10,100 square foot) Wyatt's Cafeteria and (21,300 square foot) Safeway supermarket.
 This store was located in a southeast parking area Convenience Center.

 NORTHGATE CENTER {6.4 miles north, in El Paso} was the region's first mall-type shopping hub.
-The complex opened for business in April 1960.
+This complex opened for business in April 1960.
 CIELO VISTA MALL {1.6 miles southeast, in El Paso} was dedicated, in November 1974, as the city's first fully-enclosed shopping center.
 SUNLAND PARK MALL {7.7 miles northwest, also in El Paso} welcomed first shoppers in August 1988.

 In order to compete effectively with the up-and-coming CIELO VISTA MALL, BASSETT CENTER was given a major renovation.
 In 1973, the Popular store was enlarged to 194,400 square feet.
 Then, the mall's open shopping concourse was enclosed and climate-controlled.

 A small addition was built on the northeast corner of the mall.
 Gutted store space, adjacent to the expansion, was used to create the 15-bay Cafe' Plaza Food Court.
 It opened, with five vendors, in October 1983.
-Some of the restaurants were Sbarro The Italian Eatery, Mucho Taco, Corn Dog on a Stick and 1 Potato 2.
+Some of the restaurants were Sbarro the Italian Eatery, Mucho Taco, Corn Dog on a Stick and 1 Potato 2.

-The mall revitalization continued with the construction of a (39,000 square foot) SuperSafeway grocery store.
+The mall's revitalization continued with the construction of a (39,000 square foot) SuperSafeway grocery store.
 Built as a freestanding structure in the east parking area, it welcomed first shoppers on November 30, 1985.
 The final facet of the 4-year-long renovation repurposed a vacant S.S.
 Kresge as a new motion picture venue.
 The United Artists Bassett Cinemas Six commenced operation on December 13, 1985.
-BASSETT CENTER now encompassed approximately 610,400 leasable square feet.

-A two-store structure was built.
+A two-store strip center was built in their place.
 It housed a (39,500 square foot) Service Merchandise and (30,000 square foot) Ross Dress for Less.
 These opened in 1992.
 Service Merchandise shut down in April 1999 and was divided into a (29,600 square foot) Marshalls and (9,800 square foot) Dress Barn.

 Popular Dry Goods closed for good on November 6, 1995.
 Dillard's assumed the store space and opened in March 1996.
 This store went dark in February 2001.
 The building was demolished in early 2003, with a 1-level (140,700 square foot) Costco opening on November 13, 2003.